mozilla/probe-search/README.md

 ## Setup

-To run locally using Docker and Docker compose, execute the probe import by running `make import`.
-This will launch the docker container, create the database, and import all probes.
+To run locally using Docker and Docker compose, first initialize the database:

+    make init

+Then execute the probe import by running:

+     make import

-To launch the API service run `make up`.
+To launch the API service run:

+     make up

 This launches the Docker containers to start the database and PostgREST service.

 You can execute `curl` commands against the API.
 For example, to search for the desktop probes "GC_MS", try this command: